daniel6miller/LinkedResumeClient/README.md

 # LinkedResume
-This is a Social Media Web Application. <br>
+This is a Client side code to a Social Media Web Application. <br>
 # Tech Stack:
 Database: MongoDB <br>
 Object Storage: AWS S3 <br>